noahbenson/jekyll-now/_posts/2018-01-26-MRI-Geometry.md

-**FreeSurfer.** The affine transformation stored in most FreeSurfer mgh/mgz files in a subject's directory (such as those shown in the examples above of brain.mgz) align the voxel indices with a RAS oriented space that I usually call "FreeSurfer native"; confusingly, this is not quite the same coordinate system as used in FreeSurfer's surface files, though this transformation can be derived from them.
+**FreeSurfer.** The affine transformation stored in most FreeSurfer mgh/mgz files in a subject's directory (such as those shown in the examples above of brain.mgz) align the voxel indices with a RAS oriented space that I usually call "FreeSurfer native"; confusingly, this is not quite the same coordinate system as used in FreeSurfer's surface files, though this latter transformation can be derived from the former.
 See the section on surface data below for details on how FreeSurfer's various coordinate systems align.